Dishant-Tyagi/tic_tac_toe/README.md

 - Winning Detection: The game detects when a player wins or when the game ends in a draw.

 ## Notice
-- if flip coin show any error clone coin_toss and it in the same directory(folder)
+- if flip coin show any error clone coin_toss and paste it in the same directory(folder)

 ## How to Run
 1. Make sure you have Python installed on your system.